If you’re interested in meditation, this list is for you!

 The book first focuses on self discovery through Vedic texts with the punchline being that you don’t have to search for the truth since the truth is alway within you.
 The second part of the book focuses on mediation and mantras.

 It has a simple explanation of what meditation is and simple meditation exercises that everyone can do.
-Chopra also adds mantras to the meditation which help the one practicing connect within.
+Chopra also adds mantras to the meditation which helps the one practicing connect within.

 Family Lawyer | Divorce Break-up Coach